mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 ### NOTES
 Total Time: **0 minutes**

-I didn't sleep that well last night because of some congestion from renovation sawdust and a **really sore shoulder** from the inoculation [yesterday](javascript:flick('thu');).
+I didn't sleep that well last night because of some congestion from sawdust (renovation) and a **really sore shoulder** from the inoculation.
 Apart from that, I feel pretty good this morning.

 <!---->